-I expected to find two things in Rocky Mountain National Park: vibrant fall foliage and local wildlife – both excellent subjects for travel photography.
+You can expect to find two things in Rocky Mountain National Park in mid-autumn: vibrant fall foliage and local wildlife – both excellent subjects for travel photography.

 The Best Spots to See and Photograph Wildlife in Rocky Mountain National Park

 We saw bison in Yellowstone National Park, deer in Grand Teton National Park, bears in Glacier National Park.
 These animals can be found anywhere else in the country.
 But the above mentioned national parks are homes to the largest populations of these particular species.

 In fact, every government-protected area has its own “reigning king” from the animal kingdom.
 In Rocky Mountain National Park, elk are the most popular members of the local wildlife.

 Although the antlered wild animals prevail, they don’t dominate the area.
 A prime destination in the USA to watch the wildlife, Rocky Mountain National Park is home to almost 60 species of mammals and nearly 300 species of birds.
 Even one reptile, the harmless garter snake, hides in the dense forest of the Colorado’s Rockies.